6-12 Months Before Aliyah

 Things to Consider

-- Some of the requirements involve obtaining documentation such as health certificates and import licenses (depending on the type and number of pets), administering vaccines, receiving the results of mandatory blood tests and notifying relevant authorities.
+- You will be required to obtain documentation such as health certificates and import licenses (depending on the type and number of pets) for your pets, as well as documentation of administered vaccines, results of mandatory blood tests and you will need to notify relevant authorities.

-- Your veterinarian must be USDA or CFIA certified in order to complete the health certificate.
+- Your veterinarian must be USDA or CFIA certified to complete the health certificate.

 - If you plan to join a Nefesh B’Nefesh group or charter flight, please email email@example.com with the following information, so that we may arrange your pets’ reservations with EL AL once your flight is confirmed: Type of pet, weight of pet, weight of kennel and dimensions of kennel (height, length & width).

 - In cabin-seating for pets is extremely limited and is not guaranteed.
-Pets not assigned to the cabin will travel in the pet cargo hold which is temperature regulated.
+Pets not assigned to the cabin will travel in the pet cargo hold which is temperature regulated and well lit.

 - Be aware that the size and number of pets you bring may affect your ability to rent an apartment.
 Some apartment owners do not allow pets.
 Pets are not permitted at any of the absorption centers.